jpulse-net/jpulse-framework/docs/site-customization.md

 #### File Filtering and Content Control

-The markdown system supports excluding files and directories from publication using ignore files:
+The markdown system supports excluding files and directories from publication using the `.markdown` configuration file:

-- **Ignore files**: Place `.jpulse-ignore` in your namespace root to exclude content
+- **Configuration file**: Place `.markdown` in your namespace root to control publishing
-- **Pattern support**: Use gitignore-like patterns to filter files and directories
+- **`[ignore]` section**: Use gitignore-like patterns to filter files and directories
 - **Development content**: Hide draft files, working directories, and backup files
+- **Custom ordering**: Use `[publish-list]` section to control sidebar order and titles

-For detailed ignore syntax and examples, see the [Markdown API Reference](api-reference.md#file-filtering-jpulse-ignore).
+For detailed configuration syntax and examples, see the [Markdown Documentation](markdown-docs.md#configuration-file-markdown) and [Markdown API Reference](api-reference.md#file-filtering-markdown).

 #### Organizing Content with Subdirectories